Nitin96Bisht/Java-8-Examples/README.md

 List<Integer> array = Arrays.asList(-2, 0, 4, 6, 8);
 int sum = array.stream().reduce(0, (element1, element2) -> element1 + element2);
 ```
+### Optional
+Every Java Programmer is familiar with NullPointerException.
+It can crash your code.
+And it is very hard to avoid it without using too many null checks.
+Java 8 has introduced a new class Optional in java.util package.
+It can help in writing neat code without using too many null checks.
+By using Optional, we can specify alternate values to return or alternate code to run.
+This makes the code more readable because the facts which were hidden are now visible to the developer.

 ### Date
 Java 8 introduced new APIs for Date and Time to address the shortcomings of the older java.util.Date and java.util.Calendar.